zevweiss/enthrall/README.md

 traffic (keystrokes, mouse clicks and motion, clipboard contents) should be as secure as you have SSH configured to be.  `enthrall` checks that its config file is owned by the user running it and is not writable by any other user.
+It is also proactive about wiping old (potentially sensitive) clipboard data from memory when cleared or replaced with new content.

 ### Notes/Limitations/Known Issues